Help & Info

 BOOKING AND PAYMENT

-A deposit of £40 per person (€80 per person on Ireland-France route) and relevant insurance premiums are required to secure a booking.
+A deposit of £40 per person (€80 per person on Ireland-France route).
 When you secure a booking we will issue a document that sets out the details and provides other information.
 On issuing your document, the contract will take effect.
 Any monies paid to your travel agent are held by the agent on your behalf until we issue our confirmation invoice, after which your travel agent holds the monies on our behalf.
 Full payment must be received at least 60 days before outward travel date, or at the time of booking if that is within 60 days of outward travel date.
 If full payment is not received, we reserve the right to cancel the booking and retain any deposit.
 A charge is made for the use of all cards except UK debit cards (Irish euro debit cards for bookings made in Ireland).
 Documents are sent out 2 weeks prior to outward travel date.
 Special requests cannot be made a condition of your booking as they are always subject to availability and cannot be guaranteed.
 Accommodation only bookings are made solely at our discretion and are subject to a £50 administration fee.

 LOW SEASON FACILITIES AND SPECIALIST SERVICES

 Resort and accommodation services and facilities may be restricted or withdrawn at certain times for maintenance, and/or bad weather or during low season.
 If the availability of a particular service/facility is of paramount importance to the enjoyment of your holiday then you should raise this with us at the time of booking.